-Violation of the Clean Water Act - Failure to Submit Required Facts or Information to Rhode Island Department of Environmental Management fully set forth herein.
-321.330.
+Violation of the Clean Water Act - Failure to Submit Required Facts or Information to Rhode Island Department of Environmental Management

+- 329. Plaintiff incorporates the allegations contained in the above paragraphs as though fully set forth herein. - 330.
 The Permit requires that "[w]here the permittee becomes aware that it failed to submit any relevant facts in a permit application, or submitted incorrect information in a permit application or in any report to the Director, they shall promptly submit such facts or information."
-Ex.
-A, Permit Part II(1)7 at 6.
-322.331.
-Shell has failed to submit relevant facts and/or submitted incorrect information regarding the factors discussed in Section IV.A, supra, and the substantial risks of pollutant discharges and/or releases associated with these factors, in its permit application and in reports to DEM.
-323.332.
+2011 Permit Part II(1)7, Ex.
+A, at 39; 2019 Permit Part II(1)7, Ex.
+L, at 52. - 331.
+Shell has failed to submit relevant facts and/or submitted incorrect information regarding the factors discussed in Section IV.A, supra, and the substantial risks of pollutant discharges and/or releases associated with these factors, in its permit application and in reports to DEM. - 332.
 Shell has not promptly submitted such facts or information to DEM, despite Shell's knowledge of the factors discussed in Section IV.A, supra, and the substantial risks of pollutant discharges and/or releases associated with these factors.

-324.333.
-By failing to submit relevant facts and/or submitting incorrect information, and failing to promptly submit such information upon becoming aware that it had not previously been submitted, Shell is violating the Permit and the Clean Water Act.
-325.334.
+- 333. By failing to submit relevant facts and/or submitting incorrect information, and failing to promptly submit such information upon becoming aware that it had not previously been submitted, Shell is violating the Permit and the Clean Water Act. - 334.
 These violations are ongoing and continuous, and barring a change at the Providence Terminal and full compliance with the permitting requirements of the Clean Water Act, these violations will continue indefinitely.